Top 5 Google Ads Best Practices for 2025

 Tighten up Your Account and Campaign Structure

-You’ve probably noticed how fuzzy the new keyword matching methods are.
+You’ve probably noticed how fuzzy the new keyword-matching methods are.
 Google is doing this for a good reason: they want us to rely on AI.

 Now, I love testing the AI features, but they’re not there yet.
 Budgets get wasted.
 Low-quality leads show up in the funnel.

-So, the final 2023 Google Ads best practice I’ll share with you today is to try an exact match campaign structure.
+So, the final 2025 Google Ads best practice I’ll share with you today is to try an exact match campaign structure.

 Google ads keyword match types